-Specification (i), including only individual dummy variables, yields different signs for the effects of collective and firm-level contracts.
-While employees subject to a collective contract earn 0.9% less than employees with individual contracts, employees with a firmlevel contract earn 1.9% more.
-Both coefficients are significant at the 5% level.
-Results for the shares of covered employees in specification (ii) are different, though.
-Here, both collective and firm-level contracts show a positive and significant effect, as also reported in comparable firm-level studies (Gerlach and Stephan 2005b, Heinbach 2005, Bechtel, Mödinger, and Strotmann 2004).
-An increase in the share of employees in a firm covered by a collective (firm-level) contract by 10 percentage points (pp) is associated with a 0.34% (0.67%) increase in wages.
-Individual coverage and firm-level shares are combined in specification (iii), which also allows for interaction effects.
-The results show a more informative pattern.
-While individual coverage by a collective or firm-level contract and the interaction terms have negative signs, the shares both have a positive impact.
+Specification (iv) additionally allows for interaction effects, which turn out negative.
+So individual coverage is particularly detrimental to the individual wage level in firms with a high share of workers covered by a collective agreement.
+However, this does not hold for firm-level agreements, as the effect of FC×SHAREFC is small and insignificant.
+Average partial effects for individual coverage remain negative.
 For example, the marginal effect for individual coverage by a collective contract, evaluated at the average coverage rate of 0.565, is -10.1%.
 So an employee in a firm with an average rate of collective coverage ceteris paribus earns about 10% less than an uncovered employee in the same firm.
-The marginal effect of an increase in the share of covered employees differs for covered and uncovered employees.
-While both effects are positive, the effect for covered employees is augmented by the interaction term.
-In combination, the marginal effect for covered employees is a 0.8% wage increase for a 10 pp increase in the share of covered employees, while the wage increase is 1.8% for uncovered employees.
-Coefficients for all union variables except for FC×SHAREFC are significant at the 1% level.
+In turn, the marginal effect of an increase in the share of covered employees in turn differs between covered and uncovered employees.
+While both effects are positive, the effect for covered employees is reduced by the interaction term.
+In combination, the marginal effect for covered employees is a 0.8% wage increase for a 10 pp increase in the share of employees covered by a collective contract, while the wage increase is 1.8% for uncovered employees.